datatogether/webapp/README.md

 [![Codecov](https://img.shields.io/codecov/c/github/datatogether/webapp.svg?style=flat-square)](https://codecov.io/gh/datatogether/webapp)
 [![CI](https://img.shields.io/circleci/project/github/datatogether/webapp.svg?style=flat-square)](https://circleci.com/gh/datatogether/webapp)

-**Webapp** is the main public-facing web application to allow user to contribute metadata about content that has been crawled & archived from Data Together.
+**Webapp** is the main public-facing web application to allow user to contribute metadata about content that has been crawled & archived from [Data Together](http://datatogether.org).
 Beta code runs on [archivers.co](https://archivers.co) and production code on [datatogether.org](https://datatogether.org).

 ## License & Copyright

-Copyright (C) 2017 Data Together
+Copyright (C) 2017 Data Together.
-This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, version 3.0.
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, version 3.0.